vizzuhq/ipyvizzu-story/README.md

 # About The Extension

-ipyvizzu-story is an extension of [ipyvizzu](https://github.com/vizzuhq/ipyvizzu) that enables users to create interactive presentations from the animated data visualizations built with ipyizzu right within the data science notebook of their choice.
+ipyvizzu-story is an extension of [ipyvizzu](https://github.com/vizzuhq/ipyvizzu) that enables users to create interactive presentations from the animated data visualizations built with ipyvizzu right within the data science notebook of their choice.
 The extension provides a widget that contains the presentation and adds controls for navigating between slides - predefined stages within the story being presented.

 # Installation